judithyueli/mexBBFMM2D/README.md

 ==========

 ###Function
-Perform fast matrix-matrix multiplication, P = QH
+Perform fast multiplication of a kernel Q with a vector or matrix, P = QH

 ###Overview
-The Fast Multipole Method is an algorithm that can be used to perform the multiplication of an N x N dense matrix Q of a certain form (referred to as the kernel, or generalized covariance) with a matrix H of size N x m (N>>m) faster than a direct matrix-vector multiplication.
-The direct approach has complexity O(N^2) while the BBFMM2D has linear complexity O(N).
+The Fast Multipole Method is an algorithm that can be used to perform fast multiplication of an N x N dense matrix Q(x,y) where N is the number of unknown values at points (x,y) in a 2D domain, with a matrix H of size N x m (N>>m).
+The direct multiplication approach has complexity O(N^2), while the BBFMM2D has linear complexity O(N).
 As an example, for a matrix of size 10,000x10,000 multiplied by 10,000 x 100, the BBFMM2D takes 1.4 seconds, while the direct approach takes 8.1 seconds, on a single processor laptop.
 The table below shows computation time on a single core CPU.

 |   N      |  Time in seconds  |
 | -------: |:-----------------:|